 works at the intersection of art and science.
-A photographer, writer, filmmaker, book-designer, and exhibitions producer, in the last decade he has staged a series of increasingly large-scale shows of planetary landscape photography internationally.
+An artist, writer, filmmaker, book-designer, and exhibitions producer, in the last decade he has staged a series of increasingly large-scale shows of planetary landscape photography internationally.
 Benson takes raw data from planetary science archives and processes it, creating large-format landscapes.
-He edits, composites, mosaics, and then finally optimizes these images, producing seamless digital C prints of landscapes beyond direct human experience.
+He edits, composites, mosaics, and then finally optimizes these images, producing seamless photographs of landscapes currently beyond direct human experience.
 His new show Otherworlds: Visions of our Solar System, featuring an original new hour-long ambient composition by Brian Eno titled Deep Space, opened in the Jerwood Gallery of the Natural History Museum in London on January 22nd, 2016.
 It then moved on to Vienna’s Natural History Museum for four months, and its next appearance will be at the Queensland Museum in Brisbane, Australia, opening March 4th, 2017.
 Otherworlds contains 77 large format digital C prints.
-Benson’s last book, Cosmigraphics: Picturing Space Through Time, came out in October 2014 and received front page coverage in The New York Times.
+Benson’s last book, Cosmigraphics: Picturing Space Through Time, came out in October 2014 and was a finalist for a Los Angeles Times Book Award.

 Photo: Alenka Slavenic